Approved Food deals

 What MoneySavers say about Approved Food

-Even though Approved Food has a Trustpilot score of 4.1/5, feedback on it is mixed.
+It has a Trustpilot score of 4/5 from 2,500+ reviews, and feedback on it is mixed.
 Some suggest bargains have recently become harder to find, and others say using the cheaper option for post makes it a much slower service.
 We've seen reports from users across our forum and Trustpilot that the food arrives well packaged and in good condition, and that the food itself is decent quality.

 See the MSE Forum for more feedback (good and bad), but do bear in mind that bad news usually travels faster and further.